WiredTiger Storage Engine¶

 With WiredTiger, MongoDB utilizes both the WiredTiger internal cache and the filesystem cache.

-Starting in 3.4, the WiredTiger internal cache, by default, will use the larger of either:
+Starting in MongoDB 3.4, the default WiredTiger internal cache size is the larger of either:

 - 256 MB.